ligato/docs/docs/user-guide/concepts.md

 **Publisher**

-Nothing special is required for the publisher.
-The `KeyProtoValWriter` object defines a method `Put(<key>, <value>, <variadic-options>)` which allow the key-value pair to be saved in the data store.
+The `KeyProtoValWriter` object defines a method, `Put(<key>, <value>, <variadic-options>)`, which allows the KV pair to be saved in the data store.
 No `Delete()` method is defined.
-Objects can be removed by sending `null` data with the associated key.
+Instead, objects can be removed by sending `null` data with the associated key.

 ## VPP Configuration Order

-A drawback of VPP is that the dependency relations of various configuration items is quite strict.
-The ability of VPP to manage this is limited, or not present at all.
-There are two problems to address:
+Successfully programming the VPP data plane can be a challenge.
+Dependencies between configuration items exist and there is a strict order of the programming actions that must be adhered to.
+This manifests itself into two distinct problems to solve:

-- A configuration item dependent on any other configuration item cannot be created "in advance".
+* A configuration item dependent on any other configuration item cannot be created "in advance".
 The dependency must be addressed first.
-- If the dependency item is removed, VPP behavior is not consistent.
-In other cases, the dependency item is removed as expected but VPP itself becomes unmanageable.
+* VPP data plane functions may not behave as desired or fail altogether if a dependency is removed.

 ### Configuration Order using VPP CLI

-Interfaces are the most basic type of VPP configuration.
-After interface creation, VPP generates an index which serves as a reference for other configuration items using interfaces (i.e. bridge domains, routes, ARP entries, ...).
-Other items, such as FIBs may have more complicated dependencies involving additional configuration types.
+Interfaces are the most common configuration item programmed into VPP.
+After interface creation, VPP generates an index, which serves as a reference, for other configuration items using an interface.
+Examples are bridge domains, routes, and ARP entries.
+Other items, such as FIBs may have more complicated dependencies involving additional configuration items.

-Example:

-Start with the empty VPP and configure an interface:
+Start with an empty VPP and configure an interface:
 ```bash
 vpp# create loopback interface
 loop0
 vpp#
 ```

-The interface `loop0` was added and the interface index (and name) was generated.
-The index can be shown by `show interfaces`.
+The interface `loop0` was added and the interface index and name was generated.
+The index can be shown with the `show interfaces` command.

 Set the interface to the `UP` state.
 The interface name is required.
 ```bash